valtiojs/valtio-yjs/README.md

 // bind them
 bindProxyAndYMap(state, ymap);

+// now you can mutate the state state.text = 'hello';

 // you can nest objects
 state.obj = { count: 0 };

+// and mutate the nested object value ++state.obj.count;

 // you can use arrays too
 state.arr = [1, 2, 3];

+// mutating the array is also possible state.arr.push(4);
 ```

 ## Demos